mzhnk/mzhnk/README.md

 ## About Me

-I build full-stack and AI-powered applications, and I'm expanding into embedded systems and robotics.
-Most of what I ship pairs a web or API layer with something that has to behave predictably on real hardware or in real time: a WebSocket protocol, a local AI backend, an ESP32 board that keeps working even when the network doesn't.
+I'm a student developer from Indonesia, learning by building practical software and embedded systems across AI, web development, and robotics.
+Most of what I build is hands-on and systems-oriented: connecting a web or API layer to something that has to behave predictably in real time, whether that's a WebSocket protocol, a local AI backend, or an ESP32 that keeps its core behavior running even when the network doesn't.

-Right now I'm splitting time between a 3D data visualization on the web and a desktop robot whose on-board behavior has to stay safe and "alive" even when its AI brain is offline.
-Both projects are less about the tech stack and more about the architecture underneath it.
+Right now, I'm splitting my time between a 3D data visualization on the web and a desktop robot whose on-board behavior has to stay safe and "alive" even when its AI brain is offline.
+I'm especially interested in understanding not just how technologies work individually, but how the architecture underneath them makes the whole system reliable.

 ---